juki90/recruitment-task-todo/client/README.md

 ### 2. Go to "client" folder, make build via "npm run build"

-### 3. Go to "backend" folder and enter "npm start" or "npm run dev"
+### 3. Go to "backend" folder and enter "npm start"

 ### 3. And it should run on localhost:2000